seecr/autotest/README.rst

 **Tester objects**

 Autotest has a hierarchical tree of test runners called ``tester`` objects, a bit like Pythons logging facility.
 The main program is supposed to configure the root (although it doesn't have to) with various options.
-Testers lower in the tree can override these options during their lifetime.
+Testers lower in the tree can override these options.

 **Hooks**

-Tester objects are use to mark and execute tests and to supply additional options.
-Any functionality beyond that is provides by hooks, which themselves are just options that can be overridden.
+Tester objects only mark and execute tests, optionally with options.
+Any functionality beyond that is provided by hooks, which themselves are just options that can be overridden.
 There are hooks for:

 - fixtures
 - operators